revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-38:What is the use of servlet wrapper classes?
+38. What is the use of servlet wrapper classes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)